goodvibes2/BackupGnuCashLinux/src/backupgnucash/README.md

 this github project, the following packages are required to be installed

 #### GNU/Linux ####
-These instructions are for Ubuntu 16.04 but should be similar for other Gnu/Linux flavours/versions.
+These instructions are for Ubuntu 18.04 but should be similar for other Gnu/Linux flavours/versions.

 ##### Java #####
-BackupGnuCash uses Java version 8 (or later) and JavaFX.
+BackupGnuCash uses Java version 8 and JavaFX.
 These can be either the open **or** Oracle versions.

 See also [Known Issues](#KnownIssues).